kerimoyle/cellml-specification/src/reference/informative/informC09_interpretation_of_encapsulation3.rst

       <!-- Great-aunt and great-nephew. -->
       <connection component_1="GrannyMoses" component_2="LukeClampett" />

-    The second rule above addresses the restrictions around which :code:`variables` are able to access one another.
+    The second rule above addresses the restrictions around which :code:`variable` elements are able to access one another.
     This is a little more complicated, and explained in more detail in the informative block on the :ref:`interpretation of map_variables<specC_interpretation_of_map_variables>` section.